crn1/planeta-documentation/customization.md

 - Animation type
 - Duration (in milliseconds)
 - Easing function
-- Delay (in millisections)
+- Delay (in milliseconds)
 - Offset (in pixels)
 - Anchor Placement

 ## Typography

-Separate customization also applies for Typography.
+Separate customization also applies to Typography.

 ![Screenshot of Animations Options](/images/screenshot-typography.png)